LastGirlStanding/hotday-carts/03_Adding_Deployment_Events/README.md

 ```

 # Deploy the pipeline including deployment events
-In this exercise we will configure our pipeline to include Dynatrace deployment events.
-These events will enrich the DAVIS root cause analysis engine and provide trackback to our pipelines from within Dynatrace.
-Our complete pipeline definition represents 9 jobs deploying carts and carts-db and adding a deployment notification to carts for each stage.
-The complete pipeline can be viewed [here](../.gitlab-ci-withevents.yml)

 Please paste the following commands into your shell to make the pipeline change, commit it and push it via the git cli: